khebbie/db-deployment/README.md

 \-changesets.txt
 </pre>

-The changesets.txt would simply look like this:</br>
+The changesets.txt would simply look like this:
     CreateTable
     AddColumnToTable

 Internal Stuff
 --------------